 We caught up in the Sky City Grand Foyer during the Auckland Writer’s Festival.
 She’s a strikingly glamorous woman.
 Tall.
 Sartorial.
 Chic.
 Elegant but edgy.
 Ears adorned in a delicate array of jewels that would make Faberge jealous.
 Tailored jacket with a teapot-patterned shirt.
 Killer black boots.
 Pinky-highlighted hair pinned up with a diamanté barrette.
 Sapphire blue eyes sparkled above a friendly smile …

-I start by telling Lauren: I’m a huge fan.
+Jane Bloomfield: I’m a huge fan.
 I read all your picture books over and over to my daughters and son (who are now teenagers).
 I still have visions of That Pesky Rat in the dumpster with his used-teabag pillow!
 My Uncle is a Hunkle – I love.
 Your writing and illustrations were just so refreshing and funny.
 Your use of curvy typefaces, funky endpapers, and quirky bios – so fun.
 Your Clarice Bean novels made me want to be a children’s writer.

-That’s so nice.
+Lauren Child: That’s so nice.
 Sometimes it’s just the catalyst you need, seeing someone’s work you totally admire.
 I remember visiting America and children’s author/illustrator Maira Kalman’s books had the same effect on me.

-You’ve written and/or illustrated 45 books in 18 years.
+J: You’ve written and/or illustrated 45 books in 18 years.
 That’s a phenomenal workload.
 Do you ever rest?
 Or sleep?

-I was one of those people who really didn’t know what I wanted to do.
+L: I was one of those people who really didn’t know what I wanted to do.
 Then once I’d figured it out and wrote a book, no one wanted it.
 It’s a bit like when you get really geared up for something – ‘okay, I think I can really do this, I think I can do this’ – then it’s all pulled away from you again.
 And again.
 Then when I was published, I just felt like I really had to get on with it.
 I don’t sleep much.

-What do you think made publishers suddenly believe in the Lauren Child product?
+J: What do you think made publishers suddenly believe in the Lauren Child product?

-That’s a very interesting question and it’s hard to know what the answer is.
+L: That’s a very interesting question and it’s hard to know what the answer is.
 I think it might simply be them seeing it at the right moment.
 Because with Clarice Bean there were four or five years of them saying, ‘we’d never publish anything like this’.
 The British said, ‘it’s too American’.
 The Americans said, ‘it’s too English’.
 And I think that happens sometimes.
 And then someone relooks at it all those years later and then decides, oh this is interesting.
 So you never know.

-You first wrote Clarice Bean as a movie.
+J: You first wrote Clarice Bean as a movie.
 But a friend told you it was a book.
 Is this because your writing process is visual?

-I was writing picture book ideas and submitting them with sketches.
+L: I was writing picture book ideas and submitting them with sketches.
 The publishers would like something about them.
 But they weren’t very good at pointing out what it was that they loved and then steering me in the right direction to bring the most out of it.

 Every now and again you meet a publisher who is good at doing that.
 And editors and designers who are good at doing that.
 But others, rather than them saying, ‘we love this part of your work, but maybe you could think of structuring a story like this’, they would just hand me someone else’s book and say, this is a very successful book.
 You should write one like this.
 And I’d say, yes, it is.
 But it’s already been written so there’s no point me looking at it.